HIST 407/507:

 WITH SENIOR RESEARCHER KIMBALL

-At the third-week meeting of the Research Group, each member will have indicated which of the sixteen time slots identified in the table below work for them.
+By the fourth-week meeting of the Research Group, each member will have indicated which of the sixteen time slots identified in the table below work for them.
 The distribution of names will be posted in the table below by the weekend of week three.
 After names are posted in the time slots, each Researcher should check for errors or problems and bring them to the attention of Senior Researcher Kimball.

 HOUR